seqan/seqan/manual/source/Tutorial/AlignmentRepresentation.rst

    Hints
      .. container :: foldable

-        The function :dox:`AlignmentGraph#findVertex findVertex` returns the vertex of an AlignmentGraph that covers the given position in the given sequence.
+        The function :dox:`AlignmentGraph#findVertex` returns the vertex of an AlignmentGraph that covers the given position in the given sequence.

    Solution
      .. container :: foldable